-GOVERNOR’S OFFICE NEWS RELEASE: Governor Ige appoints two judges to O‘ahu, Hawai‘i circuit courtsPosted on Oct 22, 2015 in Latest News, Newsroom, Press Releases
+GOVERNOR’S OFFICE NEWS RELEASE: Governor Ige appoints two judges to O‘ahu, Hawai‘i circuit courtsPosted on Oct 22, 2015 in Latest Department News, Newsroom, Office of the Governor Press Releases

 HONOLULU – Gov. David Ige today announced the appointments of District Court judge Shirley M. Kawamura to the First Circuit Court on O‘ahu and District Family Court judge Melvin H. Fujino to the Third Circuit Court on Hawai‘i Island.

 Kawamura, 43, has served as a District Court judge on O‘ahu since 2012.
 She is a former commercial and insurance defense litigator at Kawashima Lorusso, LLP and previously worked as a trial deputy at the Office of the Public Defender.
 Kawamura is a 1994 graduate of Brown University and 1997 graduate of the Stanford Law Center.

 “I am truly honored and grateful for such a meaningful opportunity to serve the Judiciary and my community.
 I look forward to meeting with the senators and the Hawaii State Bar Association to answer any questions regarding my qualifications,” said Kawamura.